IS-UMK/lemkis/README.md

 - functions/classes/methods should be separated by at least two empty lines
  # Other requirements
 You must
- -  provide FULLY implemented api (which is given to you when you are attached to a project)
+ -  provide FULLY implemented api (which is given to you when you are attached to a project).
+If you do not do so it might result in zero points outcome.
  - provide examples demonstrating basic usage of your api
  - you must provide tests (simple `assert()` tests suffice).
 In function in your api should have at least one corresponding test.
 Moreprecisely, each api function should be tested in every possible configuration (here configuration means usually `different set of input parameters`)
  - put your solution in a file  respecting the following pattern `<name_of_classes>/<name_of_project>/<name_of_your_solution.hpp>`